 - Works regularly with the school principal and social worker to ensure the needs of all students are being equitably met.

-- Refer students in need of therapeutic services to community therapy resources (i.e. School based Health, Sol Vista, etc.)
+- Refers students in need of therapeutic services to community therapy resources (i.e. School based Health, Sol Vista, etc.)

 - Maintains records of contacts and actions taken with each student.

-- Perform Suicide Risk Assessments and other threat assessments on an as needed basis with support of ten school social worker and DCSW team.
+- Performs Suicide Risk Assessments and other threat assessments on an as needed basis with support of school social worker.

 - Assists in the promotion of a positive school climate and follows school norms and expectations.